 It’s not uncommon for people to suggest that saving money and stashing it in a bank savings account is investing.
 That’s not true.

 The reality is that saving money from your salary is an important exercise.
 But it may not be enough.
-Moreover, it definitely isn’t the same as investing in assets like stocks, ETFs, mutual funds, and others.
+Moreover, it definitely isn’t the same as investing in stocks, ETFs, mutual funds, and others.

 The average bank savings account in India can give you 2% to 2.5% interest at best.
 Assets like stocks, ETFs, and mutual funds on the other hand are known to beat inflation comfortably.